 A Wix store is best if:

-- You want an easier way to build an online store
+- You want an easier (and cheaper) way to build an online store

 - The store isn’t the main goal of your website

 - Creating content is the main way for you to acquire traffic (blog, landing pages etc…)

 - You want more design flexibility